buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcStructuralAnalysisDomain/Entities/IfcRelConnectsStructuralMember.md

 # IfcRelConnectsStructuralMember

-The entity _IfcRelConnectsStructuralMember_ defines all needed properties describing the connection between structural members and structural connection objects (nodes or supports).
+The entity _IfcRelConnectsStructuralMember_ defines all needed properties describing the connection between structural members and structural connection objects (nodes or supports).<!-- end of definition -->

 > HISTORY  New entity in IFC2x2.